 - Extroverted individuals with excellent people skills.

 - Outstanding product knowledge.
-You must be able to tell customers everything they need to know about edibles, flowers, concentrates, vape oils, and everything in between.
+You must tell customers everything they need to know about edibles, flowers, concentrates, vape oils, and everything in between.
 It looks terrible if you have to scurry to your manager because you’re unable to answer every second question.
 Knowledge requirements include information about the dispensary’s products, what certain marijuana strains could do for medical conditions, and up-to-date information on new industry trends.

 - Sobriety – at least during the interview!